John P. Angelos: New spring training location

-Beginning as early as 2005, Angelos served as a lead negotiator with various Florida communities over renovating the team's facility in Fort Lauderdale and ultimately relocating Orioles' spring training to Sarasota.
-Throughout the five-year process, Angelos and the organization fielded offers from at least four cities in Florida for the Orioles new spring training home.
+Angelos served as a lead negotiator with various Florida communities over renovating the team's facility in Fort Lauderdale and ultimately relocating Orioles' spring training to Sarasota.
+Throughout the five-year process, Angelos and the organization fielded offers from at least four cities in Florida for the Orioles' new spring training home.
 Initial efforts were focused on renovating the Orioles' existing facility in Fort Lauderdale.
 Facing setbacks in negotiations, Angelos and the Orioles turned to Fort Myers, Sarasota, and Vero Beach.
-On November 12, 2008, Sarasota, Florida made a $30 million offer to the Orioles.
-Additionally, Vero Beach, Florida made a formal offer to the Orioles on November 17, 2008.
+On November 12, 2008, Sarasota, Florida made a $30 million offer to the Orioles, and Vero Beach, Florida made a formal offer on November 17, 2008.
 On July 22, 2009, the Orioles announced an agreement with Sarasota, Florida to move spring training operations to Ed Smith Stadium for 2010.

-As a key facet of the public-private partnership with Sarasota, Angelos developed a "sisterhood city" integrated marketing approach to capitalize on the power of the Baltimore Orioles and Major League Baseball to create economic impact through tourism incubation for the city.
-The approach utilizes the Orioles' multiplatform media assets to market Sarasota to consumers in the Mid-Atlantic region year-round.
+As part of the public-private partnership with Sarasota, Angelos developed a "sisterhood city" integrated marketing approach to capitalize on the power of the Baltimore Orioles and Major League Baseball to create economic impact through tourism incubation for the city.
+The approach utilizes the Orioles' media assets to market Sarasota to consumers in the Mid-Atlantic region year-round.
 According to the Sarasota Convention and Visitors Bureau, visits and inquiries from Mid-Atlantic residents have increased by double digits since the partnership began.
 The partnership was recognized by industry publication Sports Business Journal for providing the "marketing muscle" necessary to generate the tourist dollars that are "more important than ever to making the spring training business equation work."
 In late 2013, the Tampa Bay Business Journal heralded the results of the partnership in a cover story, describing the deal as a home run for Sarasota's tourism industry.

 Ed Smith Stadium and Twin Lakes Park underwent a $36 million renovation prior to the 2011 season.

 In addition to Sarasota County's $24 million contribution and the State of Florida's $7.2 million contribution, the city of Sarasota and Sarasota County donated 80 acres on two complexes for the renovation project.
 The Baltimore Orioles added another $5 million in discretionary funds toward the renovation, bringing the total cost of the public and private funded project to over $36 million.
 Working closely with Angelos, David Schwarz Architects of Washington, DC and Hoyt Architects of Sarasota, Florida led the renovation efforts.
-The renovations also received acclaim from Sports Business Journal.
+The renovations received acclaim from Sports Business Journal.